freenas/freenas-docs/userguide/storage.rst

 replication task.
 The display is updated every five seconds, always showing the latest status.

 .. _zfs_repl_task_list_fig:

 .. figure:: images/replication9.png
    :width: 90%

    Replication Task List

+After a snapshot has been successfully replicated to another system, an :literal:`OK` is shown in the :guilabel:`Replication` column of the snapshot list at
+:menuselection:`Storage --> Snapshots`.

 .. note:: The encryption key that was copied from the source computer